 Roasted Turkey Carcass

 The main and most important ingredient is of course the turkey itself!
-If you have turkey bones, joints, or connective tissues, these will work well.
+If you have turkey leftover turkey carcass bones, joints, or connective tissues, these will work well.
 If your bones still have some meat on them, this is fine too and will actually add some extra flavor to the bone broth!

 Wine/Apple Cider Vinegar

 White wine or apple cider vinegar will help to add flavor to your turkey bone broth.
-For those making the bone broth as part of a healthy diet and lifestyle, we recommend using apple cider vinegar instead of wine.
+For those making the bone broth as part of a healthy diet and lifestyle, we recommend add apple cider vinegar instead of wine.

 Your selected herbs can include parsley, bay leaves, as well as rosemary, and thyme!
 Adding these herbs to the large pot whilst its simmering will help to release the maximum amount of flavors in the turkey bone broth.